top of page

 7. Modifications

-We may modify this Privacy Policy from time to time and will publish the most current
+We may modify this Privacy Policy from time to time and will publish the most current version on our website.
+If a modification meaningfully reduces your rights, we’ll notify people whose personal data we hold is affected.

 With thanks to White Fuse for their helpful templates: